rswestmoreland/codex/README.md

-# CODEX: Cyber Operations Data eXchange and Extensibility
+# CODEX: Cyber Operations Data Exchange and eXtensibility

 **CODEX** is a cybersecurity data framework focused on defining and classifying log data entities, attributes, and relationships.
 Designed for flexibility and extensibility, CODEX provides a set of standards for handling log data, classifying it into well-structured entities, and ensuring compatibility with various storage systems.

 ## Overview

 CODEX provides a comprehensive, well-documented approach to organizing cybersecurity log data.
-It focuses on defining the entities (e.g., IP addresses, users, events), their attributes (e.g., timestamps, actions), and types (e.g., logs, events, risks) for efficient data classification.
+It focuses on defining the entities (e.g., IP addresses, users, and events), their attributes (e.g., timestamps, actions), and types (e.g., logs, events, risks) for efficient data classification.
 The framework is highly extensible, allowing for new definitions to be added as log formats evolve or new data types are introduced.

 ### Core Documents